 5.1.3.1 Description

-ML fine-tuning refers to training an already trained ML model (e.g. a pre-trained ML model) with a changed scope.
+ML fine-tuning refers to process of training an already trained ML model (e.g. a pre-trained ML model) with a changed scope.

-Re-training of an ML Model is not based on a specific type of inference, while fine-tuning of a pre-trained model means that the ML model will be trained with focus on some specific types of inference.
+In contrasts, re-training of an ML Model is not based on a specific type of inference, while fine-tuning of a pre-trained model means that the ML model will be trained with focus on some specific types of inference.

-ML Model training process defined in TS 28.105 covers ML fine-tuning.
+The ML Model training process defined in TS 28.105 includes provision for fine-tuning pre-trained models to specialize the model for specific task narrow down the scope of inference.

 5.1.3.2 Use cases